fmerg/pymerkle/README.md

 Direct validation of a Merkle-proof is performed using the ``validateProof()`` function, which modifies the status of the provided proof appropriately and returns the corresponding boolean.
-A more elaborate validation procedure includes generating a receipt with the validation result and storing at will the generated receipt as a ``.json`` file.
+A more elaborate validation procedure includes generating a receipt with the validation result and potentially storing the generated receipt as a ``.json`` file.
 This is achieved using the ``validationReceipt()`` function like in the above quick example.

 See [_API_](API.md) or [_Usage_](USAGE.md) for details about arguments and precise functionality.